1. [Service] Attribute

 MonoBehaviour<T…> Injection

-A global service is automatically delivered to all components in the project that derive from MonoBehaviour<T…>, with one its generic type parameters matching the service type.
+A global service is automatically delivered to all components in the project that derive from MonoBehaviour<T…>, with one its generic type arguments matching the service type.

 class Player : MonoBehaviour<GameManager>